matthiasmullie/scrapbook/projects/transactional-cache.md

 $cache->commit();
 ```

-TransactionalStore is similar to (and extends from) BufferedStore.
-It also
+TransactionalStore is similar to BufferedStore.
+It wraps around any
-buffers all cache reads, but also provides transactional capabilities, making it
+KeyValueStore, but provides that one with transactional capabilities.
+It makes
-possible to defer writes to a later point in time.
+it possible to defer writes to a later point in time.

 You may want to process code throughout your codebase, but not commit it any
 changes until everything has successfully been validated & written to permanent